- Cause Mapping®

 The contaminated food entered the supply not only because melamine and cyanuric acid (CA) made it into the pet food, but also that it went undetected.

 A good detective would ask, “Why were the melamine and CA added to the pet food in the first place?”
 As it turns out, the contaminants were added for the purpose of increasing the apparent protein content of the wheat.
 This was motivated by an overall effort to reduce cost and encouraging results from tests of the melamine and CA’s ability to mimic protein response in protein testing.
-Of course, had Melamine and CA not been cheaper than what gluten (the traditional ingredient) they would not have been used.
+Of course, had Melamine and CA not been cheaper than gluten, the traditional ingredient, they would not have been used.